debtcollective/header/README.md

 Launches a server with components documentation sorted by scopes.

+## Contributing

+- We enforce the usage of semantic commits throught https://commitizen.github.io/cz-cli/
+- The scope for semantic commits belongs to first level folder from `src/` unless changes are outside of `src` folder
+- While Material UI support `withStyles` we prefer the usage of https://www.styled-components.com to do so, often needing to apply extra specificity to allow styles to being applied
+- Some UI pieces from Material UI needs unique identifiers, so we use constants in the same file but with a format to avoid conflicts like so: `const <ELEMENT_TYPE>_NAME = "@@<scope>/<component>/<element_type>";`

 ## Learn More

 Some information missing?
 Make sure to check out [Create React App local document](./CRA.md)